EPM 101Planning & Budgeting

-Understanding how organizations translate strategy into financial expectations and operating targets
+How organizations translate strategy into financial expectations and operating targets.

 Planning and budgeting are the processes organizations use to translate strategy into financial expectations and operating targets.

-At a surface level, planning and budgeting are often treated as annual exercises.
-Build a budget, lock it, measure performance against it and repeat next year.
-In reality, planning and budgeting are continuous management processes that shape how resources are allocated, performance is evaluated and decisions are made throughout the year.
+At a surface level, they're often treated as annual exercises — build a budget, lock it, measure performance, repeat.
+In reality, they're continuous management processes that shape how resources are allocated, performance is evaluated and decisions are made throughout the year.

 When planning works well, leadership understands tradeoffs, teams are aligned around priorities and finance can respond quickly as conditions change.
 When it breaks down, budgets become outdated, forecasts lose credibility and planning turns into a compliance exercise rather than a decision tool.